sonic-net/sonic-mgmt/docs/testbed/README.testbed.Setup.md

         ```
         ansible -m ping -i veos vm_host_1
         ```
-    - (Optional) If your organization uses a proxy server (e.g Squid Proxy) to connect to the internet, you may need to configure the Docker daemon to use the proxy server.
-You can configure it in [`ansible /group_vars/all/env.yml`](https://github.com/sonic-net/sonic-mgmt/blob/master/ansible/group_vars/all/env.yml)
+    - (Optional) The connectivity to the public internet is necessary during the setup, if the lab env of your organization requires http/https proxy server to reach out to the internet, you need to configure to use the proxy server.
+It will automatically be leveraged on required steps (e.g. Docker daemon config for image pulling, APT configuration for installing packages).
+You can configure it in [`ansible/group_vars/all/env.yml`](https://github.com/sonic-net/sonic-mgmt/blob/master/ansible/group_vars/all/env.yml)

 - VMs
     - Update /ansible/group_vars/vm_host/main.yml with the location of the veos files or veos file name if you downloaded a different version